tillg/state-of-the-art-blog/src/articles/2018-09-10-technical_roadmap/technical_roadmap.md

 date: 2018-08-10
 title: Technical road map & change log
 template: article.jade
+excerpt: A list of features that are planned to be developed together with their priority.
+Be aware that things might change...!
 ---

 The list of things that I plan to do in the order I want to do them: